TTP

 There is another extensive necropolis on the hill to the east of the city.

-Driving from the north entrance, but before reaching the main part of the plateau with its Sacred Pool and theater, you pass the colonnaded street on the left, with the Arch of Domitian at its northern end.
+Driving from the north entrance, but before reaching the main part of the plateau with its Antique Pool and theater, you pass the colonnaded street on the left, with the Arch of Domitian at its northern end.
 The arch, built about the year 82 or 83 by Julius Frontinus, Proconsul of Asia, in honor of his emperor.

 The grand street has been excavated and partly restored, and is worth a stroll along its giant paving stones from the Arch to the southern end.